zestor/Experiments/README.md

 The container exposes port `8000` and starts the server using the default settings.
-Set `VECTORDB_HOST` and `VECTORDB_PORT` to change where the server binds (these variables are also respected by the CLI), and `VECTORDB_API_KEY` to require an API key for all requests.
+Set `VECTORDB_HOST` and `VECTORDB_PORT` to change where the server binds (these variables are also respected by the CLI), and `VECTORDB_API_KEY` to require an API key for all requests. `VECTORDB_INDEX_PATH` and `VECTORDB_DATA_PATH` can override the default locations of the index and stored texts. `VECTORDB_MODEL_NAME` can set a default embedding model for both the server and CLI.

 ## Command Line Usage